-- Medicine Intensive Care Unit (MICU) – 1 month
+Medicine Intensive Care Unit (MICU) – 1 month

-- Hematology Consults – 2 weeks
+Benign Hematology/Coagulation Consults – 2 weeks

-- Emergency Department – 2 weeks or 1 month
+Emergency Department – 2 weeks

 The residency year will be scheduled such that required rotations comprise the entirety of the first 6 months of the year.
 Elective rotations and repeated required rotations will generally be scheduled in the second 6 months of the residency year.